You see them everywhere on Pinterest…

 If you can emulate their blog, you too can make money blogging in your first month.

 During your blog’s early days, make full use of Pinterest as your main source of traffic while also optimizing your posts for the search engines.

 Also, pay attention to how other popular bloggers that you want to emulate titled their posts and how they design their Pins.
 They don’t get to tens/hundreds of thousands of Pinterest visitors by accident!

-Published as many posts as you could in the beginning, once or twice (or more if you can) a week but make sure to produce helpful and quality posts only.
+Publish as many posts as you can in the beginning, once or twice (or more if possible) a week but make sure to produce helpful and quality posts only.

 You can launch your blog with just one post.
 There’s no need to wait until you have 10 or more posts especially if you plan to publish several posts per week.

 The sooner you publish your posts, the sooner they will start ageing which is good for SEO.
 And the sooner they will start attracting shares and engagements.

 I know I talked a lot about getting traffic from Pinterest.